stevedonovan/Microlight/readme.md

     > = indexof(numbers,234)
     nil

+This function takes an optional third argument, which is a custom equality function.

 In general, you want to match something more than just equality. `ifind` will return the first value that satisfies the given function.

     > s = {'x','10','20','y'}